shubhisinghal17/Movie-Databse-Application/README.md

 # Movie-Databse-Application

--Prerequisites
-Java 21 or higher is required to run this application
+Prerequisites: Java 21 or higher is required to run this application

 How to Run the Application:
 Option 1: